migcm06/miguel-portfolio/README.md

 # 📖 Portfolio: setup and mobile first <a name="about-project"></a>

-**HPortfolio: setup and mobile first** is the second project that I do for Microverse, in this occasion, you're going to watch how I copied a layout from a given template and made a mockup the most similar possible to the chosen one.
+**Portfolio: setup and mobile first** is the second project that I do for Microverse, in this occasion, you're going to watch how I copied a layout from a given template and made a mockup the most similar possible to the chosen one.
 I implemented the good practices of writing code especially in the stylesheet.

 ## 🛠 Built With <a name="built-with"></a>